canjs/can-set/docs/can-set.md

 ## Use

-A [can-set/Set] is a plain JavaScript object used to represent a [https://en.wikipedia.org/wiki/Set_theory#Basic_concepts_and_notation set] of data usually returned by the server.
+A [can-set/Set] is a plain JavaScript object used to represent a [https://en.wikipedia.org/wiki/Set_theory#Basic_concepts_and_notation set] of data usually sent to the server to fetch a list of records.
 For example, a list of all completed todos might be represented by:

 ```